moonstar-x/server-setup/docs/deprecated/media/miniflux.md

 # Miniflux

-!!! warning
+!!! warning "Deprecation Warning"
-    This section contains information of a service that has been deprecated.
-The server no longer runs this service.
-This page will no longer be updated.
+    This service was deprecated on the server in favor of [FreshRSS](../../services/media/freshrss.md) for its better web interface and third-party app support.

 [Miniflux](https://miniflux.app/) is an RSS feed reader.
 This service has an official image available on [Docker Hub](https://hub.docker.com/r/miniflux/miniflux) which we'll use.